AlmaRadiance/odin-recipes/README.md

 6. **GitHub Pages Deployment:**
    - Utilized GitHub Pages to publish the project on the web.
    - Set up the main HTML file as "index.html" to enable easy web access.
-   - Configured GitHub repository settings to enable the project to be viewed at "file:///Users/almaplaku/repos/git_test/repos/odin-recipes/index.html."

 ## Skills Demonstrated